hkchai/react-hacker-stories/README.md

 # React + Vite

+[HKC 22 Sep, 2025] Use `npm create vite@latest react-hacker-stories` to create the project.
+This is dfferent from running `npm create-react-app@latest`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: